SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. To increase interest in debating.
 3. To make people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

-I engaged in some crowd work while the orie
+In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
+Worried students commonly asked me, "Do you need prior debating experience to join the club?"

 I believe talking too much about the AP and BP format would just feel like an overload because there are so many complicated things to remember.
 This would give people more confusion than meaningful information.